PhysicsOfData/LaboratoryOfPhysicsAnalysis/README.md

 `git fetch upstream`

-  * The default branch is `master`, you should now create your  development branch where to play and exercise with the code.
+  * The default branch is `main`, you should now create your  development branch where to play and exercise with the code.
 Note that however you have a branch corresponding to you (name_surname) in the upstream repository (`upstream/name_surname`): that is the branch you should point the pull request to.
 In order to set up a proper development cycle, you must create a branch (in the example below called TRACKING_BRANCH_NAME) that *tracks* `upstream/name_surname`:

 `git branch -vv`